kyma-project/community/concepts/operator-reconciliation/README.md

 ![channel_based_versioning.png](assets/channel_based_versioning.png)

-In the end the component-operator will implicitly deploy and upgrade the components deployed on the cluster by checking the channel and using the compatibility matrix to resolve which chart version to deploy.
+In the end the component-operator will implicitly deploy and upgrade the components deployed in the cluster by checking the channel and using the compatibility matrix to resolve which chart version to deploy.

 One of the most important features will also be the inclusion of rollout labels.
 This will allow SREs and DevOps to deploy and maintain multiple operator versions at the same time in one cluster.
 A Component CR can then be tagged (similar to istio installations) for a canary or production rollout, allowing a smooth phased rollout in one cluster for operator and chart versions.